Inauguration Day 2025

 Thomas Jefferson was the first president to take his oath at the Capitol in 1801.
 Before this, the oath had been taken in New York City and in Philadelphia.
 Each city was, at the time, the nation’s capital.

-Most inaugurations take place outside; James Monroe became the first president to take the oath outdoors, in front of the Old Brick Capitol.
+Most inaugurations take place outside; James Monroe became the first president to take the oath outdoors, in front of the old brick Capitol.

-Lyndon B. Johnson was the first and only president to take the oath of office on an airplane, after John F. Kennedy was assassinated on Nov.
-22, 1963.
+Lyndon B. Johnson was the first and only president to take the oath of office on an airplane, after John F. Kennedy was assassinated on November 22, 1963.

 US capitol building